Pola8976/backend-for-bbd/README.md

 Back-end for [Blockchain for Big Data](https://github.com/Pola8976/blockchain-for-big-data)

+## Its frontend

+This is the project's backend.
+It is designed to respond to https://github.com/Pola8976/blockchain-for-big-data.

 ## Initialization

 To limit the size of this repo, some items have been ignored.
 However, these are still are required for proper functioning of this project.